-If the status code in the payload response is not in the 200-299 range or if the request times out after 10 seconds, Bitbucket automatically resends the response up to three times, with one minute between each attempt.
-If an event had multiple attempts, the request log includes only the most recent attempt.
+If the status code in the payload response is in the 500-599 range, Bitbucket automatically resends the request up to two more times.
+If Bitbucket doesn’t receive the response to a request after 10 seconds, we won’t attempt to send another request.
+If an event had multiple attempts, the request log includes the details for each attempt.

 If you want to know the number of attempts made for an event request, click View details and look for the Request attempts number, which includes the number of automatic attempts and any manual attempts you make from the Request details page.
 This number is also available in the

 When you click the View details link next to a logged event, you see details of the logged request event, the event payload and header that Bitbucket sends to your server, and the response and header your server sends back to Bitbucket.